Make customer experience your differentiator

-Quick: What’s the difference between customer service and
+Quick: What’s the difference between customer service and customer experience?

 For most companies, it’s difficult to define, and even more difficult to determine the transition point between the concepts.
 But for customers, it’s the difference between brand apathy and brand enthusiasm.
 And for an organization’s bottom line, it’s the difference between struggle and security.